tomtom-international/cookiecutter-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 1. Fork the **{{ cookiecutter.project_name }}** repo on {{ cookiecutter.vs | title }}.

-2. Clone your fork locally:
+2. Clone your fork locally.

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenv installed, this is how you set up your fork for local development: